Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 Yeah, and imagine how Hitchens feels about that.

-Talk about decline.
+Talk about decline, man.

-Jesus is favoritely.
+Jesus is his favorite thing.

-So, but you see, Carl, you can't punish the Tories because he says the Tory Party is not a person.
+So but you see, Carl, you can't punish the Tories because he says the Tory Party is not a person.

-It suffers no shame or remorse.
+It feels no pain, it suffers no shame or remorse.

 On the other hand, it is the only feeble obstacle to the forces of the active idiot left, already in control of the law, the civil service, the NHS, the education system, and the BBC.

-So he's agreeing that it's feeble, but he says, unless you can be sure you have a replacement ready and to hand, it might be worth waiting till you can build something better before hurling it into the wheelie bin of history.
+So he's agreeing that it's feeble, but he says, unless you can be sure you have a replacement ready and to hand, it might be worth waiting till you can build something better before throwing it into the wheelie bin of history.

-It seems like the war is already lost, mate.
+So this, oh my God, Mr. Hitchens, like this, it seems like the war has already lost, mate.

 They control the law, the civil service, the NHS, the education system, and the BBC.